11 Ways for High Earners to Reduce Taxable Income [2026]

 The short answer is NO.

-At CMP, we spend a lot of time with our clients, including clients with sizable incomes, discussing and working on proactive tax planning.
+At CMP, we spend a lot of time with our clients, including those with sizable incomes, discussing and implementing proactive tax planning.
 In fact, one of the most common questions we hear is this:

 Don't worry.
 We will cover all that and more in this blog post.